 One of the rules of correct Bible interpretation (“lesser” though it may be) is this:

-On any given topic, interpret the more obscure passages in light of the more obvious ones.
+On any given topic, interpret the more difficult and obscure passage(s)

 But here is a much more urgent, and practical, instance: the often-queried subject of the recreational use of intoxicants, such as alcohol.
 There are several factors to consider on this subject, some of which are difficult—and more so because they are untaught (e.g., how our word “wine” differs from the original words translated “wine”—which can refer to fermented or unfermented alike).
 As difficult as some passages might be, though, Proverbs 23:31,32 is as plain as day: